 In May of 2016, the AVCA Board of Directors affirmed the Association’s commitment to diversity development.
 This affirmation was in response to the suspension of prior grant funding and support from the NCAA.
 It was decided that proceeds from the annual AVCA Silent Auction and individual donations would fund the AVCA Diversity Awards.

 Two overarching objectives of this program are to integrate each of these selected recipients and residually impact this same target audience with sustained engagement in the larger volleyball community that includes demonstrated involvement with their national coaches’ association, the AVCA and ultimately impact the sport by being teachers and champions of the game of volleyball.
 Secondly, it is important that as a result of this program that the sport see tangible and quantitative evidence of the increase in opportunities for ethnic minorities at all levels of the sport (notably “A5” and NCAA D-I women’s volleyball programs) to enjoy successful and enjoyable coaching careers.

-The AVCA will contact all applicants and nominees by October 30th regarding the selection process for 2018.
-Selected recipients will receive instructions on how to register for the convention at that time.
+The AVCA will contact all applicants by October 30th regarding the selection process for 2020.
+Selected recipients will receive instructions and orientation regarding their participation in the AVCA Diversity Awards Program.

-If you have any questions about the AVCA Diversity Awards, the AVCA Diversity Development Team and its diversity initiatives, please contact Kennedy Wells, by e-mail, email@example.com or by phone, 866-544-2822.
+If you have any questions about donations, the AVCA Diversity Awards program, the AVCA Diversity Development Team and its diversity initiatives, please contact AVCA Staff Liaison Kennedy Wells, by e-mail, email@example.com or by phone, 866-544-2822.